From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Introduction

 In this work, we aim to advance this direction by extending the analysis of \cite{JOACO,Castro:2025itb}, who initiated the study of Schwarzian modes in the complete geometry.
 Our focus will be on the BTZ black hole \cite{Banados:1992wn}, which provides an ideal testing ground: not only does it admit a fully analytic treatment \cite{Castro:2017mfj,Indios,Leston}, but it also encapsulates many of the essential features of higher-dimensional rotating black holes.
 By studying this case, we are able to clearly identify the conditions under which Schwarzian modes appear and how they are embedded in the full spectrum of fluctuations.

 Our main results are threefold.
-First, we demonstrate that the graviton sector admits a finite number of normalizable Schwarzian modes when the relation between the inner horizon $r_-$ and outer horizon $r_+$ satisfies $r_-/r_+>1/2$.
-This corresponds to the lowest bosonic spin supporting Schwarzian modes, as shown in Appendix~\ref{vector}.
-This result establishes a clear distinction between the two types of perturbations and clarifies the precise dynamical content of the low-temperature effective theory in BTZ.
-Second, we show that the normalizable Schwarzian modes obtained in the full geometry smoothly reduce to the well-known near-horizon modes, thus providing a consistent bridge between the two perspectives.
-Third, we show that the same Schwarzian modes can also be obtained from a purely geometrical construction using a Kerr–Schild metric.
+First, we demonstrate that the graviton sector admits a finite number of normalizable Schwarzian modes that exhibit an asymptotic behavior more general than the standard Brown-Henneaux boundary conditions \cite{Grumiller}.
+Second, we show that the normalizable Schwarzian modes obtained in the full geometry smoothly reduce to the well-known near-horizon modes, becoming an infinite tower of modes in the extremal limit, thus providing a consistent bridge between the two perspectives.
+Third, we show that the same Schwarzian modes can also be obtained from a purely geometrical construction using a Kerr–Schild metric, where the vector in this decomposition corresponds to the Schwarzian sector of the vector field.
 This introduces a general procedure for identifying Schwarzian modes in broader classes of backgrounds and establishes a direct link between these modes and gauge field theories.

 The correspondence Gravity=(Yang-Mills)$^2$ was first observed in the context of scattering amplitudes, where gravitational amplitudes can be constructed from the corresponding gluon amplitudes \cite{Del_Duca:2000}.
 Its first explicit realization at the level of perturbative gravity and gauge theories, known as the double copy, was developed in \cite{Monteiro:2014}.
 In three-dimensional gravity, the Kerr-Schild metric can be used around $AdS_3$ to interpret the BTZ black hole as a gauge theory with a source \cite{Carrillo:2018,Carrillo:2019}.
 Therefore, if the Schwarzian modes can be derived from a Kerr-Schild construction around BTZ, it is natural to expect a similar interplay between these modes and the double copy framework.